arduino/help-center-content/content/About Arduino/My Arduino Account/Disable-2-Step-Verification-for-your-Arduino-account.md

 If you need to change your mobile device or perform a factory reset, you can disable 2-Step Verification for your Arduino account.

+> [!IMPORTANT]
+> To disable 2-Step Verification, you need to sign into your Arduino account.
+If you've lost access, see [Recover an account protected by 2-Step Verification](https://support.arduino.cc/hc/en-us/articles/360022029299).

 ---

 1. Go to your [Arduino account profile](https://id.arduino.cc/)